Amollo1/NorthPeak-Retail-Profitability/docs/data_dictionary.md

 **Important formula note:** `sales_amount`, `cost_amount`, and `profit_amount` are pre-calculated
-and stored at generation time (not computed on the fly), so SQL, Python, and Power BI all read the identical stored figures rather than risking three different rounding/calculation paths — per the KPI Framework's "single formula rule" (Section 9).
+and stored at generation time (not computed on the fly), so SQL, Python, and Power BI all read the identical stored figures rather than risking three different rounding/calculation paths, per the KPI Framework's "single formula rule" (Section 9).

 ---